 The Marquet is a sunny corner lifestyle shop in Williamsburg, Brooklyn.
 Founded in 2015 by Tanya Quigley, it is filled with bunches of delicately dried flowers, plants, apothecary products and home goods.
 The Marquet is accessed through the restaurant, Simple, so Tanya replaced the dividing wall with a floor to ceiling glass wall to create more synergy between the two separate businesses.
-You can shop some of Tanya’s favorite products at our online shop SK&CO.

 What are your best sellers?
 The dried floral bouquets which are hand tied by my mom are definitely our signature, but I’d like to say that’s changing to include unique & hard to find goods from around the globe.